Reinhard Gehlen

+Following the end of World War II, Gehlen surrendered to the United States Army.
+While in a POW camp, Gehlen offered FHO's microfilmed and secretly buried archives about the USSR and his own services to the U.S. intelligence community.
+Following the start of the Cold War, the U.S. military (G-2 Intelligence) accepted Gehlen's offer and assigned him to establish the Gehlen Organization, an espionage service focusing on the Soviet Union and Soviet Bloc.
+Beginning with his time as head of the Gehlen Organization, Gehlen favored both Atlanticism and close cooperation between what would become West Germany, the U.S. intelligence community, and the other members of the NATO military alliance.
+The organization employed hundreds of former members of the Nazi Party and former Wehrmacht military intelligence officers.

+After West Germany regained its sovereignty, Gehlen became the founding president of the Federal Intelligence Service (Bundesnachrichtendienst, BND) of West Germany (1956–68).
+Gehlen obeyed a direct order from West German Chancellor Konrad Adenauer, and also hired former counterintelligence officers of the Schutzstaffel (SS) and the Sicherheitsdienst (SD), in response to an alleged avalanche of covert ideological subversion hitting West Germany from the intelligence services behind the Iron Curtain.

-Gehlen was instrumental in negotiations to establish an official West German intelligence service based on the Gehlen Organisation of the early 1950s.
-In 1956, the Gehlen Organisation was transferred to the West German government and formed the core of the Federal Intelligence Service, the Federal Republic of Germany's official foreign intelligence service, with Gehlen serving as its first president until his retirement in 1968.
+Gehlen was instrumental in negotiations to establish an official West German intelligence service based on the Gehlen Organization of the early 1950s.
+In 1956, the Gehlen Organization was transferred to the West German government and formed the core of the Federal Intelligence Service (BND), the Federal Republic of Germany's official foreign intelligence service, with Gehlen serving as its first president until his retirement in 1968.
 While this was a civilian office, he was also a lieutenant-general in the Reserve forces of the Bundeswehr, the highest-ranking reserve-officer in the military of West Germany.
-He received the Grand Cross of the Order of Merit of the Federal Republic of Germany in 1968.

-Early life
+Early life and career

-Gehlen was born 1902 into a Catholic family in Erfurt.
-He had two brothers and a sister.
-He grew up in Breslau where his father, a former army officer became book publisher for the Ferdinand-Hirt-Verlag, a publishing house specializing in school books.
+Gehlen was born 1902 into a Protestant family in Erfurt and had two brothers and a sister.
+His father was Walther Gehlen, an officer in the Imperial German Army during World War I, and his mother, Katharina Margaret Gehlen (née van Vaernewycks), was a Flemish noblewoman.
+He grew up in Breslau, where his father, a former army officer, was a publisher for the Ferdinand-Hirt-Verlag, a publishing house specializing in school books.
+In his youth, Gehlen's main interests were mathematics and horses.

-In 1920, Gehlen made Abitur and joined the Reichswehr.

-After graduating from the German Staff College in 1935, Gehlen was promoted to captain and assigned to the German General Staff.
-Gehlen served on the General Staff until 1936 and was promoted to major in 1939.